codefellows-portland-javascript-401d4/pet-store/README.md

   - Specific Store - displays all the pets
     - displays the full address of store
     - page has link to page that allows you to add a new pet

+  - Now has signin/signup authentication
+    - uses tokens for authentication
+    - stores tokens in localStorage

 ### Technologies used for front end side